 What’s the point?
 It’s about better appreciating our ‘frame of reference’.
 Our dreams and desires aren’t the center of Creation.
 Earth is.
 Our gods are reflections of our own egos and Earth is the stage that created all of its characters.

 This is important because too many have convinced themselves that they actually have a personal Almighty God in their back pockets, when in fact it’s merely their own Egos transformed.
-Our Gods are as transient as governments and the human species itself.
+Our Gods come from within us and are as transient as governments and the human species itself.

 Religions, heaven, hell, love, science, arts, political beliefs, even God, they are all products of the human Mindscape, generations of imaginings built upon previous generations of imaginings, all the way down.
 That is not to say science and religion are the same thing, they are not!